 Getting Started with Chef Solo.
 Part 2

 Hello my dear friends.
-Today we will continue talk about Chef Solo.
-All example code you can find here: github.com/le0pard/chef-solo-example/tree/2.0.
+Today we will continue to talk about Chef Solo.
+You can find all example code here: github.com/le0pard/chef-solo-example/tree/2.0.

 Cookbook

-Cookbook is a collection of Chef recipes.
-All cookbooks like a Chef written on Ruby.
+A cookbook is a collection of Chef recipes.
+All cookbooks like a Chef are written in Ruby.
 You already have seen how we get nginx cookbook and use “source” recipe from it to install nginx on our server.
-Let’s look on the structure of this cookbook:
+Let’s look at the structure of this cookbook:

 $ ls -la cookbooks/nginx